 If you don't want to go for the direct approach, networking is a great way to meet other freelancers and make friends locally.
 Just arm yourself with plenty of business cards and go along to relevant events in your area.

-If you can't find any decent networking opportunities in your own region, then why not start your own?
-That's exactly what people like GeekUp did and it's now a huge success with events happening all over the UK.
-It isn't difficult to arrange something.
+If you can't find any decent networking opportunities in your region, then why not start your own?
+That's what people like GeekUp did, and it's now a massive success with events happening all over the UK.
+It isn't challenging to arrange something.

-I've organised a few myself simply by tweeting to other freelancers and asking if they want to meet in a local pub.
+I've organised a few myself by merely tweeting to other freelancers and asking if they want to meet in a local pub.
 It worked!
 Over 30 showed up to the first one I ever arranged.
 Nothing is stopping you from doing the same.
-You'd be surprised how many other people want to organise something, but just don't know how.
+You'd be surprised how many other people want to organise something, but don't have the know-how.